 Organisations were recruited to reflect the training routes for the different professions.
-While for OT and podiatry this was more uniform, , more care was taken in the selection of paramedic organisations, where due to its youth as a profession more variation was anticipated.
+While for chiropody / podiatry and occupational therapy this was more uniform, more care was taken in the selection of paramedic organisations, where more variation was anticipated.

-Paramedics historically have had an in-service training route, and a degree-level qualification has only been an option in recent years.
-Different regions employ different training routes: some are all Higher Education (HE) (although with a range of diplomas, foundation degrees and honours degrees), while others still use short, in-service training courses, often functioning as conversion courses for non-regulated technician staff.
+Paramedics historically have had an in-service training route, and a degree-level qualification has only become an option in recent years.
+Different regions employ different training routes: some are all Higher Education (HE) (although with a range of diplomas, foundation degrees and honours degrees), while others use short, in-service training courses, often functioning as conversion courses for nonregulated technician staff.

 Some examination of the different routes was desirable in this study, to reflect the different populations and different training experiences, and while limitations of time and resources meant that comprehensive coverage was not possible, two organisations were recruited.
-One ('University A') was a higher education institution delivering two routes to qualification: a three year foundation degree, and a four year sandwich Honours degree.
-On both programmes students spend time as staff with one of two Ambulance Trusts, but spend at least the first year (the first two years of the Honours degree) in the university.
-The majority of students are school-leavers and few have worked in the ambulance service before.
+One ('University A') was a higher education institution delivering two routes to qualification: a three-year foundation degree, and a four-year sandwich honours degree.
+On both programmes students spend time as staff with one of two ambulance trusts, but spend at least the first year (the first two years of the honours degree) in the University.
+The majority of students were school-leavers and few had worked in the ambulance service before.

-The second organisation was an NHS ambulance trust ('Ambulance Trust B') which delivers a two year Foundation Degree entirely in-service.
+The second organisation was an NHS Ambulance Trust ('Ambulance Trust B') which delivers a two year Foundation Degree entirely in-service.
 The degree is awarded by a local university, but most classroom teaching takes place in the Trust's education centre.
 All trainees must be employed by the Trust before admission to the Foundation Degree, and many are existing staff - technicians, emergency care support workers (ECSWs) or control staff - before entry.

-OT and podiatry on the other hand have had long established HE qualification paths, and a degree is the only route to registration.
-One institution was therefore recruited for OTs ('University C') and one for podiatrists ('College D'), reflecting the relative homogeneity in training across the country.
+Chiropody / podiatry and occupational therapy on the other hand have had long established HE qualification paths, and a degree is the only route to registration.
+One institution was therefore recruited for occupational therapists ('University C') and one for chiropodists / podiatrists ('College D'), reflecting the relative homogeneity in training across the country.